ezEngine/docs/docs/effects/particle-effects/particle-behaviors.md

 ## Fade Out Behavior

-Changes a particle's alpha value to gradually fade out over its lifetime.
+This behavior changes a particle's alpha value to gradually fade out over its lifetime.

 **StartAlpha:** The alpha value to begin with when the particle has just spawned.